developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 <span class='text-info'>BOOLEAN</span>

 ####Description
 Provides access to parameters available for the Gs1Datamatrix decoder.
-Supported on Android with EMDK version 7.0 and later.
+Supported on Android devices with EMDK version 7.0 and later.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.gs1Datamatrix</code>